DroneBlocks/databot-openai-assistant/Readme.md

 python pydatabot_webserver.py
 ```

-In the left nav, 'Upload files'.
+In the left nav, select the 'Upload files' button.
 At the moment the only uploads a single file about the DroneBlocks databot-py Python package.

 Ask a question of the databot.
 For example